Sryther/Sryther/README.md

-- 👋 Hi, I’m @Sryther
+- 👋 Hi, I’m Paul Rey aka @Sryther!
-- 👀 I’m interested in cloud environments and smart application development
+- 👀 I’m interested in cloud environments and smart application development.
-- 🌱 I’m currently learning advanced Kubernetes (looking to pass the Kubernetes Security Specialist certfication)
+- 🚀 I created [/mnt](https://www.slash-mnt.com) in early 2024 to help companies grow in Cloud environments.
+- 🌱 Looking forward CNCF applications and projects closely.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything!
+I started to help CNCF working on their repos.
 - 📫 How to reach me: contact@paulrey.io and https://www.paulrey.io

 <!---